 In Year 10 and VCE, the focus shifts to acquiring the outcomes that will lead to a successful transition to the next stage of education.

 We encourage our able students to start VCE in Year 10 and to undertake a VCE Unit 3&4 sequence while in Year 11.
-On Wednesday afternoons, we try not to schedule VCE classes so students wanting to undertake Vocational Education and Training (VET) programs with other providers outside of school can do so.
+We try not to schedule VCE classes on Wednesday afternoons so that students wanting to undertake Vocational Education and Training (VET) programs with other providers outside of school can do so.

 Curriculum for Years 7–10

-In Years 7–9, students study a core curriculum with subjects chosen from each of the eight Key Learning Areas (KLAs).
+In Years 7–9, students study a core curriculum with subjects chosen from each of the eight Learning Areas (LAs).
 Students also choose between the study of French, German or English as a Second Language.
 In Year 9 they undertake electives in Arts, Technology and Sport subjects.

 In Year 10, students continue their core study areas and choose further electives.
 Selected students are also able to study a VCE subject, based on the selection criteria and availability.

-Blackburn has a national reputation for its outstanding Instrumental and Performance Music Program.
+Blackburn High School has a national reputation for its outstanding Instrumental and Performance Music Program.
 All students have the opportunity to participate in this program.

 Curriculum for VCE